Thursday, 25 January 2018

 Now back to the number of George's siblings.

-There was a child named Margaret who was born in 1897 and was raised by Thomas and Susan Connors as one of their own.
-In fact, Thomas and Susan were her grandparents, as Margaret was the daughter of Mary Ellen, George's eldest sister.
+There was a child named Margaret Adelaide who was born in 1897 and was raised by Thomas and Susan Connors as one of their own.
+In fact, Thomas and Susan were her grandparents, as Margaret was actually the daughter of Mary Ellen, George's eldest sister.

 It's highly likely that my Grandfather George and his older siblings would have known the circumstances, given their ages at the time; but it remained a family secret for many, many years.
+I think George's parents wanted to protect their daughter Mary Ellen from possible negative attitudes from the community and shield their granddaughter from the stigma of illegitimacy.

 Around the early 1900s, it seems that a couple of the Connors brothers had left the family farm and had moved north once more, up around the Richmond River area, inland from Lismore.